scriptskip/f11/README.md

 "/word" - get query

+" " - reload this page

+" url" - go to url in to new tab

 " night" - enable night mode on this site

 " day" - disable night mode

+"#" - close this tab

 "!url" - proxy via Google Translate